RsyncProject/rsync/rsync-ssl.1.md

 ## CREDITS

-rsync is distributed under the GNU General Public License.
+Rsync is distributed under the GNU General Public License.
 See the file [COPYING](./COPYING) for details.

 A web site is available at <https://rsync.samba.org/>.
 The site includes an